SamuelCV12/LambdaShell/README.md

 1. **Open Lambda Shell:**
    - Open your terminal or WSL terminal if you are using Windows.
-   - Navigate to the directory where your Lambda Shell code file (CodigoLambdaShell.txt) is located using the "cd" command.
+   - Navigate to the directory where your Lambda Shell code file (Codigo.lam) is located using the "cd" command.
    - Start the Lambda Shell interpreter by typing "lambda-shell".

-2. **Write the Code File:**
+2. **Load the Code File:**
-   - Once the Lambda Shell is running, load your code definitions using the ":l" command followed by the filename:
+   - Once the Lambda Shell is running, load your code definitions using the ":load" command followed by the filename:

-     :l CodigoLambdaShell.lam
+     :load Codigo.lam

    - The Lambda Shell will process the file, and the defined combinators (like true, false, pair, fst, snd, S+, P-, Zero, and the numeral definitions n0, n1, etc.) will be available in the environment.